 The information contained on this website is designed to provide an overview of our department and the services we provide.
 It identifies the officers and staff that implement many of the programs available for the successful rehabilitation of those required to participate.
 We also offer probation incentive programs geared toward mentoring, educating, and helping those stay out of the criminal justice system.

-The Delaware County Adult Court Services is located in the Judicial Building at 110 N. Sandusky Street in Delaware, Ohio.
+The Delaware County Adult Court Services is located in the Judicial Building at 117 N. Union Street in Delaware, Ohio.
 The Department consists of 20 officers/staff dedicated to utilizing appropriate and effective community resources to assist in the reformation of an offender’s criminogenic behavior.
 Officers are committed to providing effective assistance to all offenders in order to overcome life’s challenges, and encourage them by using strict enforcement of prescribed conditions, evidence based practices for intervention and treatment in an attempt to increase accountability and reduce crime in Delaware and surrounding communities.

 Joseph N. Perry, MSCJ